Transform Tools

 The digiKam Image Editor Perspective Tool

-The digiKam Shearing Image is a tool for shearing an image horizontally or vertically.
+The digiKam Shear tool is used to shear an image horizontally or vertically.

-The Shear tool is used to shift one part of an image to one direction and the other part to the opposite direction.
+The Shear tool is used to shift one side of an image in one direction and the opposite side in the opposite direction.
 For instance, a horizontal shearing will shift the upper part to the right and the lower part to the left.
 This is not a rotation: the image is distorted.
 In other words, it will turn a rectangle into a parallelogram.
-This tool is available from Transform ‣ Shear menu.
+This tool is available from Transform ‣ Shear or the Image Editor right sidebar tool view.

 Shear your image by using the Horizontal Angle and Vertical Angle sliders (values in degrees).
-You can shear along either Horizontally and vertically at the same time.
+You can shear horizontally, or vertically, or both at the same time.
 Click on the Reset Values to reset.
 A shearing effect preview is shown on the center of dialog window.
 The new target image dimensions in pixels are displayed at the right side of dialog.

-To assist you in aligning, the tool provides a vertical and horizontal guide.
-Move the mouse cursor under image preview for display the dashed lines guide.
-Move the cursor to an important place in the image like the sea or a building border and press the left mouse button for freeze the dashed lines position.
-Now, adjust the shear correction according with the guide.
+To assist you in alignment, the tool provides a vertical and horizontal guide.
+Move the mouse cursor over the image preview to display the dashed lines guide.
+Move the cursor to an important place in the image like the sea or a building edge and press the left mouse button to freeze the position of the dashed lines.
+Now, adjust the shear angles according to the guide.

 Warning